 Pros comprise trends driving the technology.
 They typically describe technical breakthroughs, business investment, examples of successful adoption, changes in government policy, statements by prominent authorities and the like.

-Phase 3 Expert Survey The experts go online to integrate all this information using their best knowledge and judgment .
-The panel is listed under Experts and includes a rich mix of differing perspectives.TechCast strives to enlist competent authorities with advanced degrees, extensive publications, relevant experience, and breadth of knowledge.
+Phase 3 Expert Survey The experts go online to integrate all this information using their judgment and knowledge.
+The panel is listed in “About” and includes a rich mix of differing perspectives.TechCast strives to enlist competent authorities with advanced degrees, extensive publications, relevant experience, and breadth of knowledge.
 They are asked to focus on areas they feel most knowledgeable about, so not all respond to all technologies.
 Delphi studies are considered reliable if they include a dozen or more experts, and we surpass that criterion considerably.
 (1)

-Phase 4 Results The system aggregates these estimates to forecast: 1) The Most Likely Year each technology will reach the specified adoption level.
-2) The potential Market Size of the technology when it matures, 3) Our Experts’ Confidence in this forecast.
+Phase 4 Results The system aggregates these estimates to forecast: 1) The Most Likely Year each technology will reach the level specified adoption level.
+2) The Market Size of the technology when it matures, 3) Our Experts’ Confidence in this forecast.
 These data are presented in a Forecast Data Analysis table.
 Frequency distributions are also provided to enhance transparency.
-The data are presented in various formats that enhance understanding, as in the Forecast Tables and the bubble charts highlighting strategic analyses for each field.
+The data are presented in various formats that enhance analysis, as in the tables under Forecasts and the bubble charts highlighting strategic analyses for each field of study.

-Phase 5 Iterations Experts’ comments and new background data are incorporated in an updated forecast, and this process is repeated every year or so to track the forecast over time, allowing us to extrapolate the best possible results.
-Arrival dates are also noted to evaluate the accuracy of forecasts.
-TechCast analyzes the results to identify an Optimism-Pessimism rating for each expert and to identify which qualities make more accurate experts.
+Phase 5 Iterations Experts’ comments and new background information are incorporated in an updated breakthrough analysis, and this process is repeated every year or so to “track” the forecast over time, allowing us to extrapolate the best possible forecast.
+“Arrival” dates are also noted to evaluate the accuracy of forecasts.
+TechCast analyzes the results to identify which qualities make more accurate experts.